 What you need to know about God’s promise for moms

-A few months ago, God gave me a revelation: those other moms- they are broken and messy too.
+A few months ago, God gave me a revelation.
+Those other moms are broken and messy too.

 (Romans 3:23, NLT) For everyone has sinned; we all fall short of God’s glorious standard.